elcolumbio/fastcounting/README.md

 # fastcounting

 We are in the first phase to get a local prototype running.
-Everyone has to do preprocessing of your own finance data.
+Everyone has to do preprocessing of their own finance data.
 We will work on that generalization later.

 # language barrier